 2.2.
-The Two Fold Fuzzy Logic
+The Fuzzy Logic with Truth Functions

 The fuzzy logic is combination of fuzzy sets using logical operators.
 The fuzzy logic with "two fold fuzzy sets" is combination of "two fold fuzzy sets" using logical operators.
 The fuzzy logic bases on "two fold fuzzy sets" can be studied similar lines of Zadeh's fuzzy logic.